Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Alternatives to business lines of credit without a personal guarantee

 • LOC with a personal guarantee.
-The reality is you may not qualify for a line of credit without a personal guarantee.
-On the upside, you may qualify for a better rate and higher credit limit, possibly even an LOC up to 500K.
+If you sign a personal guarantee, you may qualify for a better rate and higher credit limit, possibly even an LOC of up to $500K.

 • Invoice factoring or financing.
-B2B firms with unpaid invoices could benefit from invoice financing or invoice factoring, but you may have to make weekly or even daily payments, which could be a struggle.
+B2B firms with unpaid invoices could benefit from invoice financing or invoice factoring, but you may need to make weekly or even daily payments, which could be a struggle.

 • Equipment financing.
 When you finance equipment for your business, the equipment acts as collateral for the loan, which can get you a better rate.
 Plus, an equipment loan can preserve your cash for other purposes.